HavocCrenshaw/book-study/the-mythical-man-month-brooks.md

 the surgeon and the copilot of each team working together.
 Alas, comes the issue\
 of communication once more, but we have significantly improved the effectiveness\
 of large amounts of manpower.

+## CHAPTER 4 - Aristocracy, Democracy, and System Design

+Freds brings to mind the idea of the Reims Cathedral, a great building no doubt\
+but also a conceputally flawed one.
+The norman transepts, and the Gothic nave,\
+it's a conceptually impure building.
+He believes systems are the same, that the\
+conceptual integrity of the system is THE most important part in system design.\

+Conceptual integrity is important, because it brings about ease of use.
+This is\
+because, at it's core, software is supposed to make lives easier, not harder.

+In a world where time didn't matter, one person would be the source of the con-\
+cept, providing full conceptual integrity.
+However, time exists, and therefore\
+must need more than one person.
+This is handled in two ways, and the first way\
+is the division of labor between architecture and implementation, and the second\
+way is the type of team described in the last chapter.

+Fred suggests that architecture is the idea of what happens, and implementation\
+is how it happens.
+Architecture as defined here, fundementally differs from my\
+understanding of architecture because I previously understood the idea of arch-\
+itecture to be a description of how things happen, to educate the programmer in\
+their endeavour to create the implementation, which is the realization of archi-\
+tecture.
+My understanding was close, but fundementally different, whereas this\
+definition of architecture is more about the use of the software.
+(He says, for\
+example, user manuals are architectual documents.)

+He brings to mind his history with OS/360, where he allowed 150 implementors to\
+design the architecture with the coordination of the architects, which caused\
+something forewarned by the architect administrator, that the architecture would\
+take just as long to make as his team of 10 could to it alone, with a worse pro-\
+duct.
+He was right.